trieulch/E-commerce-Analysis/README.md

 The content for e-commerce analysis in MySQL
 The dataset from MavenAnalytics(which you can find on some published sources) has a common content and structure with other e-commerce datasets.
+I noted what I analyzed in mysql files.
 The content of analysis is included all theses segment below:
 - **Traffic Analysis & Optimization**: Identify top traffic sources, measure their conversion rates, analyze trends, and use segmentation for bidding optimization
 > Finding Top Traffic Source: